MrPowers/code_quizzer/articles/how_to_learn_ruby.md

 ### Learn Ruby the Hard Way (8/10)

 Learn Ruby the Hard Way is written by the controversial author Zed Shaw.
 He wrote [Rails is a Ghetto](http://harmful.cat-v.org/software/ruby/rails/is-a-ghetto) in 2007 and [people didn't really like it](https://news.ycombinator.com/item?id=93984).
-Nonetheless, people seem to love his books ([Amazon link](https://www.amazon.com/Learn-Ruby-Hard-Way-Computational/dp/032188499X/ref=sr_1_1?ie=UTF8&qid=1465492271&sr=8-1&keywords=learn+ruby)).
+Nonetheless, people seem to love his books.

 Zed is right that learning to program requires a lot of [practice and persistence](http://learnrubythehardway.org/book/intro.html#a-note-on-practice-and-persistence).
 Repetition is how you learn.